Wardrop/Scorched/README.md

 $ rackup hello_world.ru
 ```

 _**Note**: Scorched requires Ruby 2.0 as it makes use of a couple of new features.
-By the time Scorched hits v1.0, there should be little reason not to be running Ruby 2.0._
+By the time Scorched hits v1.0, there will be little reason to not be deploying new projects on Ruby 2.0._

 The Errors of Our Past
 ----------------------